 Reviving 4 Years Old Nubuck Shoes

-I have a favorite pair of shoes that I often wear in autumn and spring.
+I have a favorite pair of black shoes that I often wear in autumn and spring.
 I bought them in 2016, and throughout the 4 years, I have never washed or revamped the nubuck leather (but I had the sole redone a couple of times!).
 The only thing I have rarely done with the nubuck is brushing it with special nubuck brushes.
 It was sufficient to deal with some mud stains etc. but they became quite pale and dirty.
 Because of that, I have decided to research the best way to restore nubuck shoes (the same method applies to suede shoes), giving them back that rich dark color they used to have.
 I have watched different tutorials from cobblers and Italian shoeshine, and I think I have found the perfect solution – easy, quick, and effective.

-Tools to Rejuvenate Nubuck/Suede Shoes
+Tools to Restore Nubuck/Suede Shoes

 - Nubuck/Suede brush (with soft or brass bristles – I prefer the soft one); You can use an old toothbrush as an alternative.